 Set in 1963, Jackie revolves around the life of former First Lady of the United States, Jacqueline Kennedy, following the assassination of her husband, President John F. Kennedy.

-The first trailer for Jackie reveals the immediate mental state of the First Lady as grieved for her deceased husband with some intense scenes like Jackie removing her blood-stained stockings and standing under running water as John’s blood trickles down her body.
+Jackie revealed the immediate mental state of the First Lady as she grieved for her deceased husband with some intense scenes like Jackie removing her blood-stained stockings and standing under running water as John’s blood trickles down her body.

-Even from the trailer, it seems evident that Portman has put a lot of mind into her role.
-Imitating the First Lady’s voice and the intricacies of her mannerisms after all these years of her passing, Portman proves yet again that she is no amateur.
+Even from the trailer, it seemed evident that Portman had put a lot of mind into her role.
+Imitating the First Lady’s voice and the intricacies of her mannerisms after all these years of her passing, Portman proved yet again that she is no amateur.
 About her character, she says that “portraying how she felt takes imagination.”

 Portman was sceptical of her abilities at first as, in her own words, she isn’t very good at imitating others.
 However, she made it through by extensive research – “looking at every video I could find and reading every book I could find and listening to audiotapes of her interviews.”
-According to her, the film is not going to be a regular biopic instead, will be a collation of events from her life.
+According to her, the film is not a regular biopic instead, is a collation of events from her life.

 The film has already garnered critical acclaim after its screenings at Cannes and Venice film festivals.
 IndieWire has deemed Portman’s performance an “emotional superconductor”.
 The Guardian says that Jackie is “altogether astonishing”.
 The film will hit the cinemas on December 2, 2016.